US Dollar Down Again Despite Seven Straight Weekly Losses

 “Our portfolio has been positioned for a number of weeks now for a narrowly weaker USD as a consequence of the independent surge in COVID-19 infections in the U.S. that has opened up a decent gap in near-term economic performance, especially against Europe,” said analysts at JPMorgan in a note.

 Euro has been showing strong resistance against economic uncertainty.
-EURUSD pair continues to trade at a multi-years high.
+EURUSD pair continues to trade at a multi-year high.

 The declining coronavirus cases in Europe, the second stimulus package from the European Union, and better economic sentiments compared to the US have provided support to EURUSD pair in the past couple of weeks.